Kelach/COE-332-Software-Engineering-and-Design/homework06/README.md

     - Where you replace "/path/to/homework06/" with the path to this directory.

  1. Building and running the Docker image has been automated with Docker Compose.
-However, To build and run the application using Docker Compose, you must first change line following line in the [`gene_api.py`](./gene_api.py) script:
+To build and run the application using Docker Compose run the following command:

-      `From:`

-        line 235: rd = get_redis_client(0, "127.0.0.1")

-      `To:`

-        line 235: rd = get_redis_client(0, "redis-db")

- 1. Now, to build and run the Flask and Redis services run the following command:

         docker-compose up -d --build flask-app